Netgalley is a great way for bloggers to get ARCs (advance reading copies) of new books.

 Once a book is archived, you’ll have no access to it but your feedback ratio will count against you if you haven’t been able to read the book.
 This can be incredibly damaging to your Netgalley profile.

 The good news is that you can still leave feedback once a book has been archived.
-Just make sure you get into the habit of downloading your copy once approved!
+Just make sure you get into the habit of downloading your copy as soon as you’ve been approved!